Adeeb08/TextArtify1/README.md

     - The application will provide a local URL (e.g., `http://127.0.0.1:7860`) that you can open in your web browser.
     - Enter a text prompt and click "Submit" to generate an image.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.